indrabasak/indrabasak.github.io/_posts/2025-02-25-portait-of-a-toy-designer.md

 I’m not sure why Anne’s toys are hard to find except for the Domino Blocks.
 The only other toys I have come across are the building blocks and five pigs from one of her patents.
 I've seen pictures in publications of wooden trains, automobiles, and rocking horses she designed.
 Anne made sturdy wooden toys with rounded corners, built to last for generations.
-They remind me of the wooden toy tradition from Scandinavian countries.
+They remind me of the wooden toy tradition from the Scandinavian countries.

 By the late 1950s, it seemed as though Anne had quietly stepped away from the world of toy design, her name fading from the pages of the industry's history.
 My search yielded no signs of her work beyond that period.